 Abstract

-The purpose of this study was to determine how some of the local churches in Nairobi, Kenya are currently engaging the urban refugee population.
+The purpose of this This exploratory study examines current engagement of s local churches in Nairobi, Kenya are currently engaging the urban refugee population.
 Pastors from twelve churches from various denominations located in Nairobi were interviewed for this study.
-As a result of this study, suggestions for churches and social service agencies were made to expand refugee services and networking within the city of Nairobi.
+Suggestions for churches and social service agencies to expand refugee services and networking within the city of Nairobi are proposed.
 Churches were encouraged to learn more about the refugee situation in Nairobi and to engage them in accordance to God’s concern for the refugee.
 Social service agencies were encouraged to consider networking with and training church leaders about the refugee situation and best service practices.